wicadmin/debian-headless/README.md

 ![](screenshot.png)

-## Write to usb stick or burn cd

-If you still have a cdrom drive, use your favorite ISO burner to write the image to cd.
-I can't find my old usb-cd drive and prefer using a usb stick,
-anyway:

-Insert a USB stick and find out its device file

-    lsblk

-**Double check**, that `USBDEV` is set correctly in `Makevars`.

-**Caution:** The next two steps will write to the device configured in the `USBDEV`.
-If you failed to set that correctly, you will overwrite whatever disk happens to be associated with that device!

-Write the image to the stick:

-    make usb

-Add a FAT partition to the stick:

-    make FAT

 This may be useful if you need to add custom firmware files or anything else you would like to use during installation.